OFFICER SAFETY / SEARCH & SEIZURE LAWS

 3. Search Incident to Arrest, Suspect - Police, when making an arrest, may search the suspect and any containers the suspect carries for weapons and means of escape, U.S. v.
 Robinson (1973)

 4. Search Incident to Arrest, Premises - Police, when making an arrest in a premises (dwelling or office), may search the areas within an unsecured suspects lunging distance for weapons, means of escape, and evidence, Chimel v.
 California (1969), Arizona v.
 Gant (2009).
 Riley v.
-California (2014)(cell phone search requires Consent or Search Warrant)
+California (2014)(cell phone search requires Consent, Search Warrant, or Exigent Circumstances -No SIA)

 5. Protective Sweep #1 Premises, Dangerous Persons Near Arrest Area Police, during an arrest in a premises, may search for persons in closets and places immediately adjoining the arrest area without RS or PC, Maryland v.
 Buie (1990).